Dmitriy-Metelya/frontend-project-lvl2/README.md

-Demo video of flat YAML-to-YAML and YAML-to-JSON comparing https://asciinema.org/a/yGXCsLB8FVgYpWsUBl4z7up8O Demo video of nested file structures comparing https://asciinema.org/a/428683 Demo video of comparing with 'plain' formatter https://asciinema.org/a/428911
+Demo video of flat YAML-to-YAML and YAML-to-JSON comparing https://asciinema.org/a/yGXCsLB8FVgYpWsUBl4z7up8O Demo video of nested file structures comparing https://asciinema.org/a/428683 Demo video of comparing with 'plain' formatter https://asciinema.org/a/428911 Demo video of comparing with json formatter https://asciinema.org/a/429783